CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/03-pkey.md

 ## Primary Key

-When you designate a column as a primary key, like we did with our _id_ column in the first exercise, we are starting that the value in this column MUST be unique to each row.
-The value has to be unique because the primary key is the way you can guaranteed to refer to only that row.
-To insure this condition, PostgreSQL creates a unique b-tree index for the primary key.
-To also insure that each row has a referencable id we also need a not null constraint on the column, which PostgreSQL does automatically.
+When you designate a column as a primary key, like we did with our _id_ column in the first exercise, we are stating that the value in this column MUST be unique to each row.
+The value has to be unique because the primary key is the way you can  guarantee the row you want.
+To ensure this condition, PostgreSQL creates a unique b-tree index for the primary key.
+To also ensure that each row has a referencable id we also need a not null constraint on the column, which PostgreSQL does automatically.
 So if we describe our table again:

 ```sql92
 \d people